KajzingerAkos/Blockchain_simulator/README.md

-A python script to simulate how blockchain works.
+A python script that simulates how a blockchain works.